Haaland's goal prowess evoking memories of Ronaldo, Messi - WHIZ News

-While Erling Haaland plundered his latest hat-trick in a season that threatens to see him smash Premier League scoring records, Cristiano Ronaldo sat, glum-faced, on the sidelines.
+While Erling Haaland plundered his latest hat trick in a season that threatens to see him smash English Premier League scoring records, Cristiano Ronaldo sat glum-faced on the sideline.

 Here was confirmation of a passing of the guard.
-We have entered the Haaland era, with the reigns of Ronaldo and Lionel Messi cast aside.
+We have entered the Haaland era, with the reigns of Ronaldo and Lionel Messi ever diminishing.

-The Manchester City striker has the scoring power of those two greats at their height.

-He is playing for, arguably, the most talented team in club soccer – and in Kevin de Bruyne, has a provider of laser precision.
+He is playing for Manchester City, arguably the most talented team in club soccer, and in Kevin de Bruyne has a provider of laser precision.

-Haaland’s three goals in a 6-3 rout of Ronaldo’s Manchester United on Sunday pushed his total to 17 in 11 games for the Premier League champion – 10 if the Community Shield is discounted.
+Haaland’s three goals in a 6-3 rout of Ronaldo’s Manchester United on Sunday pushed his total to 17 in 11 games for the league champion – 10 if the Community Shield is discounted.
 It is a mark of his devastating threat.

 With 14 in the league, he is on course to surpass the 23 scored by last season’s joint Golden Boot winners, Mo Salah and Son Heung-Min, in just six games’ time.

-Brentford at the Etihad Stadium on November 12 could be that moment.
+Brentford at Etihad Stadium on Nov.
+12 could be that moment.
 But given Haaland’s feats already, it seems unlikely he will have to wait so long.

-It all just feels too easy for the 22-year-old, who at 1.93 meters (6-foot-4) tall towers over most rivals – and weighing in at 86.17kg (189 pounds), has the power to brush off the attentions of any center back who can get close to him.
+It all just feels too easy for the 22-year-old Norwegian, who at 1.93 meters (6-foot-4) towers over most rivals, and weighing in at 86 kilograms (189 pounds) has the power to brush off the attentions of any center back who can get close to him.

-It seems impossible to imagine the record of 34 Premier League goals set by Andy Cole and Alan Shearer will not fall this season.
+It seems impossible to imagine the record of 34 league goals set by Andy Cole in 1994 and Alan Shearer in 1995 will not fall this season.

-Ronaldo’s highest number was 31, while Sergio Aguero, City’s all-time leading goal-scorer, never managed more than 26.
+Ronaldo’s best was 31, while Sergio Aguero, City’s all-time leading goal-scorer, never managed more than 26.

 To put Haaland’s numbers into context, Messi and Ronaldo still remain the benchmark.

 The big question mark hangs over his fitness.
-Various muscular issues forced him to miss extended periods for Dortmund – but there have been no such concerns at the early stage of his City career.
+Various muscular issues forced him to miss extended periods for Dortmund, but there have been no such concerns in the early stage of his City career.

 Guardiola puts that down to the manner in which City’s medical department has handled him.

-“Last season he could not play many games, he was injured all the time,” said the Catalan.
+“Last season, he could not play many games, he was injured all the time,” Guardiola said.
 “Arrive here and we have incredible physios.
 Thanks to them he can play every 90 minutes.

-That has been done with the blessing of Norway’s head coach, Stale Solbakken, who now finds himself handling a player on the verge of becoming a global icon.
+That has been done with the blessing of Norway coach Stale Solbakken, who finds himself handling a player on the verge of becoming a global icon.

 Media members who follow the national team have spoken of increased security and the delayed announcement of news conferences involving Haaland to avoid a clamour of journalists fascinated by the forward.